hmmlsystems/11ty-IIIF-Manifest-Generator/README.md

 | miradorTheme | The color of the Mirador Viewer | NO |
 | miradorPrimary | The primary accent color for the Mirador Viewer | NO |

-Try using all, some, or just remove everything except for the required fields.
+Try using all, some, or just remove everything except the required fields.
 You'll need to leave the first 2 lines which are used by the application.
 Change the folder name to match yours, and change the image(s) array/list to match your image file(s) names.

 With this saved, do a build and then deploy your application to see your images and manifests.